opencrvs/documentation/v1.9.0/technology/architecture/performance-tests.md

 # Performance tests

 OpenCRVS has been tested to ensure its performance and stability in a country that represents the upper-end of possible concurrent users and the number of birth declarations per year.
-Birth declaration submission was chosen as the focus of the performance tests because it is the most resource intensive operation of the software from the perspective of processing and storing data.
+Birth declaration submission was chosen as the focus of the performance tests because it is the most resource intensive operation of the software from the perspective of processing and storing data.&#x20;

 The test, controlled by a performance testing framework [k6](https://k6.io/) by Grafana Labs, creates automated requests to the backend interface mimicking the actual birth declaration submission.
 A configured target value determines the number of requests per minute.
 The number of concurrent requests (Virtual Users) is dynamic and fluctuates based on request response times.
 New virtual users are added to meet the demand when the framework detects that the current target rate can not be reached with the current response times.